mekkyz/ymlio/README.md

 ### splits a multipe-file-yaml-file into single-yaml-files.

 This is also capable of extracting only some files using the --only flag.
-It handles also other types of files using not only yaml files (currently handles in addition to yaml normal text files if they have the string "__RAW" and it can import content of files if they have the string "__IMPORT)
+It handles also other types of files (currently handles in addition to yaml also normal text files if they have the string **__RAW** and it can import content of other files if they have the string **__IMPORT**)

 ## 2. combine